Georgian grapes

 Rkatsiteli

-Rkatsiteli is Georgia's most widely planted white grape, known for its crisp acidity, adaptability, and role in both modern and traditional qvevri winemaking.
+Rkatsiteli is Georgia's most widely planted white grape, celebrated for its crisp acidity, versatility, and role in both modern and traditional qvevri winemaking.

 Learn more